pkmrr2011/secret.db/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+## Description:

+The secret.db npm package is a versatile and user-friendly database interaction library designed for seamless integration with Node.js applications.
+This package provides a simple yet powerful set of methods to perform common database operations, making it an ideal choice for developers seeking an efficient and intuitive solution for managing database interactions.

-Securely store sensitive data in a secret database with "secret.db".
+Securely store sensitive data in a same project with "secret.db".
 This npm package provides a robust solution for storing and managing confidential information in a file, ensuring privacy through private encoding

+### Key Features:

+* **CRUD Operations:** Easily perform Create, Read, Update, and Delete (CRUD) operations on your database with straightforward methods.

+* **Flexible Querying:** Employs a flexible querying syntax that supports various conditions, enabling precise data retrieval based on your specific criteria.

+* **Bulk Operations:** Effortlessly handle multiple data entries by utilizing arrays of objects for bulk creation, updating, or deletion.

+* **Pagination Support:** Implement pagination with built-in support for limiting the number of records returned and skipping a specified number of records.

+* **User-Friendly Syntax:** The library is designed with a user-friendly syntax, reducing the learning curve and enhancing developer productivity.

+## Getting Started:

+* Install the package: npm install `secret.db`
+* Create a Database instance with your desired table name.
+* Use the provided methods (find, create, update, delete) to interact with your database effortlessly.

+Streamline your database interactions with the secret.db npm package, and enjoy a hassle-free experience managing your application's data.

 ## Table of Contents
 - [Installation](#installation)